-From 1 August, the Foundation for Knox College and Salmond College invites applications for scholarships to attend either Knox College or Salmond College in 2017.
+From 1 August to 30 September, the Foundation for Knox College and Salmond College invites applications for scholarships to attend Knox College or Salmond College in 2020.

-Each College is offering a number of scholarships.
-Each scholarship is worth $4,000 towards the cost of accommodation fees.
+Each college is offering a number of scholarships.
+Each scholarship is worth up to $4,000 towards the cost of accommodation fees.
 There is an expectation that scholarship recipients will be actively involved in the life of their respective College.

 This scholarship was established in 2003 through the generosity of Dr Hugh Fleming, a former resident of the College.
 The scholarship is named after Dr Fleming and his father-in-law, Professor Victor Galway, first Professor of Music at the University of Otago and a noted organist.
-The Scholarship is awarded each year to a resident who is studying organ performance.
+The Scholarship is awarded each year at the Master's discretion to a resident who is studying organ performance.

 As with the Fleming Galway Organ Scholarship, the Fleming Galway Organ Fellowship was established in 2003 by Dr Fleming.
 The Fellowship is awarded each year to an organist who will encourage and assist the musical life of the College through performing recitals and offering tuition to those interested in playing the organ, as well as playing the organ at the College's Chapel services.

 The Ross Fellowship was established in 1920 and was the first fellowship to be offered at the University of Otago.
 It derives its name from two of the College's principal benefactors, Sir John and Lady Ross.
-It is currently worth $7,500 per annum for up to two years.
+It is currently worth $7,500 per annum for up to two years, with a possible extension of one year after that.
 The Ross Fellow must reside in the College and meet usual accommodation costs.
 Candidates for the Fellowship shall be graduates of a New Zealand University, but other things being equal preference will be given to graduates of the University of Otago.
 Candidates shall, before taking up the Fellowship, have obtained, as a minimum qualification, Honours (or equivalent) in their chosen Degree.
 Enquiries should be directed to the Master of Knox College: email@example.com

 Knox College strives to ensure that none of its residents will fail through having to leave on account of hardship.
-The generosity of past benefactors, particularly Lady Ross and Dr Raey Mackay, enables Knox College to assist those residents who experience genuine hardship.
+The generosity of past benefactors, particularly Lady Ross and Dr Raey Mackay, enables Knox College to assist those residents who experience genuine hardship arising from unforeseen circumstances whilst in residence.
 For more information contact the Master: firstname.lastname@example.org